snuthala49/INFRA-APP-COST-COMPLETE/README.md

 Tip: If you want, tell me your GitHub `owner/repo` and I’ll add the badge for you.
-Hlo this side sumit now we are testing ci cd automation we are testing ci cd automation again
+Hlo this side sumit now we are testing ci cd automation we are testing ci cd automation again hi myself sumit and my client is Mr. Srinath